trolund/llm-spoon/README.md

 # LLM Spoon for Hammerspoon

+Simple spoon for rewriting selected text.

 ## Installation

-Double-click the "ai-helper.spoon" file, and Hammerspoon will install it for you.
+Download this repo then double-click "ai-helper.spoon", and Hammerspoon will install the spoon for you.

 ## Setting up the Spoon